laravel/docs/homestead.md

         - map: ~/Code
           to: /home/vagrant/Code

+If you are only creating a few sites, this generic mapping will work just fine.
+However, as the number of sites continue to grow, you may begin to experience performance problems.
+This problem can be painfully apparent in lower end machines or projects that contain a very large number of files.
+If you are experiencing this issue, try mapping every project to its own Vagrant folder:

+    folders:
+        - map: ~/Code/project1
+          to: /home/vagrant/Code/project1

+        - map: ~/Code/project2
+          to: /home/vagrant/Code/project2

 To enable [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html), you only need to add a simple flag to your synced folder configuration:

     folders: